rfuzzo/MWSE/docs/source/types/mwseMCMTemplate.md

 	* `onClose` (fun(modConfigContainer: [tes3uiElement](../types/tes3uiElement.md))): *Optional*.
 Set this to a function which will be called when the menu is closed.
 Useful for saving variables, such as TableVariable.
 	* `searchChildLabels` (boolean): *Default*: `true`.
 If true, default search handler will search through all the page and setting `label` and `text` fields in this MCM template.
 	* `searchChildDescriptions` (boolean): *Default*: `true`.
 If true, default search handler will search through all the page and setting `description` fields in this MCM template.
 	* `onSearch` (fun(searchText: string): boolean): *Optional*.
 A custom search handler function.
-This function should return true if this mod Template should show up in search results for given `searchText`.
+This function should return true if this mod Template should show up in search results for given `searchText` (it's in lowercase).
 	* `pages` (mwseMCMPage.new.data[]): *Optional*.
 You can create pages for the template directly here.
 The entries in the array must specify the class of the page.
 	* `indent` (integer): *Default*: `12`.
 The left padding size in pixels.
 Only used if the `childIndent` isn't set on the parent component.
 	* `childIndent` (integer): *Optional*.
 The left padding size in pixels.
 Used on all the child components.